microprediction/monteprediction/TFRO.md

 ## Ways I can help if you or your students are looking to learn "AI", ML, Math, Stats etc ...
 (Insert non-tribal description of whatever it is we do with computers these days)

 - See [README.md](https://github.com/microprediction/microprediction/blob/master/README.md) and share in $100,000 in prizemoney while learning about causal discovery.
 This is a very intellectually engaging contest I personally enjoy a lot.
+Sadly I've fallen off page one of the leaderboard but you can do better.

 - If you are interested in generative methods there's also this long-running eleven-dimensional [game](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) I wrote to challenge you.
 Its a way to get familiar with Copulas and that sort of thing but you might very rapidly get to or beyond the SOTA for risk management by participating here.
+There is currently no prizemoney but I strongly suspect that will change soon.

 - See [CrunchDAO.com](www.crunchdao.com) for more challenges including a martingale and a cancer contest soon.

+Some students ask me for advice on what to learn.
+I really just have [this](https://www.linkedin.com/posts/petercotton_ai-artificialintelligence-activity-7248460182718935040-kM_X?utm_source=share&utm_medium=member_desktop) comment below and aside from the challenges offered here, I doubt my other advice would be terribly differentiated.

 ## Ways I can help you if you are a broker, venue, or market data provider
 I create extremely high quality real-time enhanced data feeds (mids etc) for algo trading, leveraging a community of 6,000 quants.